AD

 What complicates this is TikTok’s algorithm and user base.
 When “bird” spreads beyond its original community, it often loses that cultural context.
 A white teenager in the suburbs using “bird” to describe a classmate carries different weight than a Black woman using it within her own community.
 This isn’t just about slang — it’s about power, context, and who controls the narrative.

-• Q: Is it okay to call myself a ‘bird’ jokingly?
-A: Self-deprecating humor is common on TikTok, and many people call themselves “a bird” for relatable behavior.
-However, even self-directed use reinforces the underlying idea that seeking attention or validation is shameful.
-If you do use it self-deprecatingly, keep it light and avoid applying it to others.
-Also be aware that if you’re not from the AAVE-speaking community, using the term at all may be seen as appropriation.
+Self-deprecating humor is common on TikTok, but even self-directed use reinforces the idea that seeking validation is shameful.
+If you’re not from the AAVE-speaking community, using the term at all may be seen as appropriation.

 Sources